Mick Wadsworth

 Michael Wadsworth (born 3 November 1950) is an English football coach and former player.

 Born in Barnsley his playing career spanned only one season in The Football League with Scunthorpe United, along with spells playing for Gainsborough Trinity, Mossley and Frickley Athletic.
 Following the end of his playing career he took up coaching and has had a number of roles at a range of clubs including spells as manager of Frickley Athletic, Carlisle United, Scarborough, Colchester United, Oldham Athletic, Huddersfield Town, Portuguese side Beira-Mar, Chester City and Celtic Nation.
 He has also managed the national sides of both St. Kitts & Nevis and Democratic Republic of Congo.
 Wadsworth has also held a number of coaching roles, including eight years working in a number of roles for The FA.

 Playing career

-Wadsworth was, for a very short time, a player.
-But with his Football League playing experience limited to 28 appearances for Scunthorpe United in the 1976–77 season, it is for coaching that he is best known.
+Although Wadsworth played in The Football League for a short period of time, his playing experience was limited to 28 appearances for Scunthorpe United in the 1976–77 season.
+Thus, he is best known for coaching.

 A non-League playing career with clubs including Gainsborough Trinity and Mossley ended at Frickley Athletic, where Wadsworth was player-manager.
 Wadsworth was then employed by the FA until commencing his club management career in 1993.